 II.
 The Rapture is Part of the Mystery

-In our next installment, we will talk about the major differences between Christ's coming for the Church in the air, and his coming back to earth to set up his long prophesied Kingdom.
-But I trust that enough has been said so far to show that the Rapture is a special time in history that all believers in our Lord today should be looking forward to experiencing.
-It is a time of great celebration when we will see Jesus and live with him forever, along with our fellow members of the Body of Christ.
+Much more could be said about the Rapture of the Church.
+However, I trust that enough information has been given to show that the Rapture is a special time in history that all believers in our Lord today should be anticipating.
+It is a time of great celebration when we will see Jesus and live with him forever, along with fellow members of the Body of Christ.
 In this day and age in which there is much unrest in the world, it is good to know that our Lord still has everything under control.
 We can indeed comfort one another with the hope of the Rapture.